larivierec/LOG735-Lab3/README.md

 # Usage
-Do not forget to add the two arguments to the Branch Run Configuration!
+Do not forget to add the two arguments to the Branch.Branch Run Configuration!